 * Woven or other advanced use of PMC paper/sheet with an embedded wire bail

-* Controlled syringe drawing with handmade bail
+* Controlled syringe drawing/design with handmade, hidden bail

 * Classic three stone band ring